mojohaus/dbupgrade/dbupgrade-maven-plugin/src/it/upgrade-with-filelist/readme.txt

 This example project demonstrates how to configure database upgrade using filelist method.

-  * run "mvn compile" to run 4 incremental upgrades.
-The last one has no affect.
+  * run "mvn validate" to run 4 incremental upgrades and cleandb.

-  * run "mvn -Pcleandb validate" to run clean database